Download our brochure Download our app

 12-03-2026 | Posted in: Blogs, Wellness & Lifestyle

-Childbirth changes the body in powerful and lasting ways.
-While much attention is given to abdominal recovery and pelvic floor strength, vaginal tissue changes are often discussed far less openly.
+“It is true that childbirth can change the body in powerful and lasting ways, but while much attention is given to abdominal recovery and pelvic floor strength, vaginal tissue changes are often discussed far less openly.
+At Vie Aesthetics, we are very passionate about having those conversations.”
+Dr Ioannis Liakas, Vie Aesthetics

 What Is Postpartum Vaginal Laxity?